Moonchild6279/Tails-AI/README.md

+Warning!
+This is outdated I'm currently refining!
+STAND BY!

 # Tails AI for Orbitnaut Framework
 A addon for the Sonic Gamemaker Engine "Orbinaut Framework" developed by Triangly and MicG.